-- \downarrow Always read users instructions and keep them for future reference. - → Never use an impact drill if it is damaged or has a broken body and access to the live parts is possible.
+- Always read users instructions and keep them for future reference. - Wear personal protective equipment, and - Never use an impact drill if it is damaged or has a broken body and access to the live parts is possible.

 Example of product failures from the test results: